igorwolfs/acoustic-processing-board/acoustic-preamp-hw/theory/noise.md

+# Noise types overview
-# White noise from resistance
+## White noise from resistance

 Noise produced by a resistor is.